dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

 For more information about creating custom EAP XML, see [EAP configuration](https://docs.microsoft.com/windows/client-management/mdm/eap-configuration).

-**Split tunneling** - **Enable** or **Disable** this option which lets devices decide which connection to use depending on the traffic.
-For example, a user in a hotel will use the VPN connection to access work files, but use the hotel's standard network for regular web browsing.
+**Split tunneling** - **Enable** or **Disable** this option that lets devices decide which connection to use depending on the traffic.
+For example, a user in a hotel uses the VPN connection to access work files, but use the hotel's standard network for regular web browsing.
 - **Split tunneling routes for this VPN connection** - Add optional routes for third-party VPN providers.
 Specify a destination prefix, and a prefix size for each.

 ## Apps and Traffic Rules